-The BGI is a new national games agency delivering a range of educational programmes.
+The BGI is a new national charity for games culture, skills, diversity and sustainability.

-to advance the education of the public in general in the art, science, history and technology of digital games by:
+Our goal is to advance the education of the public about the art, science, history and technology of digital games.

 - the development and maintenance of a museum;